Bumblefoot Chicken Picture

 You should seek treatment for your bird as soon as you notice it acting this way because if the abscess bursts, it can be extremely difficult to treat successfully.

-If left untreated, your chicken’s foot will become very hot due to infection and swelling; this is another serious sign that bumblefoot has set in.
+If left untreated, your chicken’s foot will become very hot because of infection and swelling; this is another serious sign that bumblefoot has set in.

 You should take your chicken to a poultry specialist if you notice it’s excessively hot because an abscessed foot is extremely uncomfortable for your chicken and may cause it to become severely stressed.